ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 The old license key works for all versions of CKEditor 5 older than v38.0.0.
 These versions do not display the "Powered by CKEditor" footer logo, so there is **no need** to introduce any changes unless you update the editor.
 The key will be valid until expired according to due agreement.

 The new key available is the new format license key that is **only** valid for versons 38.0.0 or newer.
-It needs to replace the current key set up in the editor configuration if it is updated to v38.0.0 or newer.

 Please refer to the the {@link support/obtaining-license-key Activating your product} guide in the support section for details on where to find the authentication data.